ChinosInternationalCC/chinoPinball/README.md

 ***
 ###Shape Types

-*Hammer* is the object used to launch the ball and it gives to the loaded 3D model a movement like in the image below.
+**Hammer** is the object used to launch the ball and it gives to the loaded 3D model a movement like in the image below

 ![Hammer](https://raw.githubusercontent.com/ChinosInternationalCC/chinoPinball/master/doc/hammer.gif)

-*Lever* are the objects used to hit the ball and they give the movement from bellow to the 3D model:
+**Lever** are the objects used to hit the ball and they give the movement from bellow to the 3D model

 ![Lever](https://raw.githubusercontent.com/ChinosInternationalCC/chinoPinball/master/doc/lever.gif)

 ***